 Intercity passenger railroad operations on the NCRR are operated by Amtrak.
-Intercity passenger services operate between Charlotte and Greensboro on the Piedmont Main Line and between Greensboro and Selma on the H-Line.
+Intercity passenger services operate between Charlotte and Greensboro on the Coastal and Blue Ridge Main Line and between Greensboro and Selma on the NC-Line.

-Norfolk Southern dispatches trains and controls operations on the North Carolina Railroad with the exception of the portion of the H-Line between Cary (CP Fetner, MP H-73) and Raleigh (CP Boylan, MP H-80.8) which is dispatched and controlled by CSX.
+Norfolk Southern dispatches trains and controls operations on the North Carolina Railroad with the exception of the portion of the NC-Line between Cary (CP Fetner, MP 73-NC) and Raleigh (CP Boylan, MP 80.8-NC) which is dispatched and controlled by CSX.

-CSX operates on portions of the NCRR corridor primarily between Cary (Fetner) and Raleigh (Boylan) and also in East Durham.
+CSX operates on portions of the NCRR corridor primarily between Cary (Fetner) and Raleigh (Boylan) and in East Durham.